"My child is struggling with reading. What do I do?"

 What You Will Find Here:

-• Every article and resource is crafted by literacy experts who do their research and present you with unbiased scientific and historically accurate conclusions.
+Every article and resource is crafted by literacy experts who do careful research before presenting scientific and historical conclusions that are usable for busy parents.

 Clear & Simple Language